 You can buy and sell investment products independently or use a platform (also known as a ‘nominee service’ or ‘wrap’) that lets you have all your investments in one place.
 These platforms give access to a wide range of managed funds, fixed interest investments and NZX listed shares.

-To find out more about platforms, see Investing through a platform.
+To find out more about platforms, see below.

 Your adviser can recommend changes to your portfolio and get you to sign off each time, or they can provide a discretionary investment management service, called a DIMS.
 With a DIMS, your adviser manages the day-to-day management of your investments on your behalf.
 Your adviser needs to be acting under a licence or have authorisation to provide a DIMS.

 Your adviser will take you through the relevant paperwork needed to sign up to a DIMS.
 Before you sign anything ask: